lahyri/VLAD/README.md

 ## To Do

-* Disciplines/Skills/Attributes list
+* Skills/Attributes list
-* Discipline/Skill/Attribute description
+* Skill/Attribute level description
 * More stuff I still have to think about

 ## Developed by